mrbusche/backseatfan.com/_posts/2010-03-12-brad-childress-no-comment-under-oath-on-brett-favre.md

   </p>

   <p>
-    With the Brad Childress under oath, Ginsberg asked, &#8220;Now that I have you in this position, who's going to be your quarterback next year?&#8221; Most in the room laughed loudly, and Childress didn't answer.
+    With the Brad Childress under oath, Ginsberg asked, "Now that I have you in this position, who's going to be your quarterback next year?"
+Most in the room laughed loudly, and Childress didn't answer.
   </p>

   <p>